 .Texas may not be the first state you think of when asked about where the best wine in the U.S. is.
 But with about 200 wineries, the Lone Star state’s wine history dates back to the late 1800s.
 Producing more than 4,000 tons of wine annually, Texas ranks as the fourth largest wine-producing state.
 With that in mind, here’s a Sampling of Texas’ Finest Wines.

 Texas Southwind Vineyard and Winery

 Open since 2009, Texas Southwind Vineyard and Winery creates some of the best white, red and fruit wine in Texas.
-Located on 145 acres of farmland near Refugio, about a 45-minute drive north of Corpus Christi, the vineyard primarily uses Lenoir grapes to create its tasty spirits.
-Offering about 20 varieties of wines ranging from peach fruit to Chardonnay and a black rose, guests can order flights, sampling six to eight wines for less than $10 per person.
+Located on 145 acres of farmland near Refugio, a 45-minute drive north of Corpus Christi, the vineyard primarily uses Lenoir grapes to create its tasty spirits.
+Offering about 20 varieties of wines ranging from peach fruit to Chardonnay and a black rose.
+Guests can order flights or sample six to eight wines for less than $10 per person.